 Kevin then focuses on the work of Bill Westheimer, who got him involved in 3D printing.
 “It’s all his fault!”
 Kevin says.
 The first piece, Ascent, is a series of hands created in PLA plastic on a Makerbot 3D printer.
 The first hands are rough, but they get more and more refined.
 The final piece, in the center, is so detailed you can see the lines in the palm and the hand’s veins.

 Westheimer’s other two pieces are books within books.
 The smaller one includes the complete works of William Shakespeare, an interesting contrast to the modern materials with which it was created.

 Robert Michael Smith’s intricate sculptures used 3D printing to create wild, detailed pieces in ABS plastic.
 Kevin says it’s amazing to design something like this on a computer and then see it come to life.

 Then Kevin shows two of his other pieces, SpiritHole Sunset and Holy Cannoli.
 SpiritHole Sunset was created in translucent PLA, then colored with acrylic paint that was dripped inside of the sculpture.
 Like Lyle London’s sculptures, Holy Cannoli was created using math.
 It’s a single-sided, three-dimensional form – if you follow it around, you end right back where you started.
-The detail is phenomenal in this acrylic resin sculpture, which was printed by a service bureau.
+The detail is phenomenal in this acrylic sculpture, which was printed by a service bureau.
 Kevin printed the base on his own 3D printer out of ABS plastic.